 Dogs are territorial creatures.
 This means that they are willing to protect you and the household at all times.
-At the same time, your dog will definitely protect his toys, crate or even bed.
-Therefore, nipping can be a territorial habit which you will need to address.
+At the same time, your dog will definitely protect his toys, crate, or even bed.
+Therefore, nipping can be a territorial habit that you will need to address.

 Injury causing pain